-- Dwellings should be designed to present to Linsell Boulevard to create an active frontage and provide opportunities for passive surveillance. - 2.
-Dwellings fronting Linsell Boulevard must be rear loaded and/or be provided with a sideage to this interface.
+Dwellings should be designed to present to Linsell Boulevard to create an active frontage and provide opportunities for passive surveillance.

-Heather Grove Precinct - Discourage direct driveway access to Mayfield Road where higher and medium densities are permitted, lots should be rear loaded or accessed via a service road. - 2.
-Front fencing is discouraged for the Activity Centre and community facility.
+Heather Grove Precinct

+Guidelines G43 Discourage direct driveway access to Mayfield Road where higher and medium densities are permitted, lots should be rear loaded or accessed via a service road.
+G44 Front fencing is discouraged for the Activity Centre and community facility.